What is a bottleneck?

 Depending on the underlying cause, there are two approaches to treating this bottleneck:

-- As with overdue items, items may not have been updated lately because work on it has ceased.
-If that’s the case, the Responsible Person and any other relevant team members may need some extra coaching to get the ball rolling again.
+- As with overdue Items, an Item may not have been updated lately because work on it has ceased.
+If that’s the case, the Team may need some extra coaching to get the ball rolling again.

 - If items are not being updated despite work continuing on them in the workplace, you should consider coaching your employees on the importance of logging their work in KaiNexus.